yuvv2/mlopsHW/README.md

 1. As a start, model.onnx file needs to be downloaded

+- $ dvc fetch
+  {Path-to-Project}/triton/model_repository/titanic_classifier/1/model.onnx

-- $ dvc pull This command will download ALL necessary files from gdrive
+- $ dvc pull Those commands will download ALL necessary files from gdrive

 2. In folder {Path-to-Project}/triton run docker